'They're beatable': How the Chiefs could end Crusaders' era of dominance

 While that was three months ago and the Crusaders have won all 26 of their home finals games, McMillan said there were elements of that game that gave his side confidence they could take into this one.

 "It shows that they're beatable down there," he said.
-"But that was a long time ago, or it feels like a long time ago.
+"But that was a long time ago.
 Both teams will have improved their games between then and now, and once you get to finals footy it's what you produce on the day.
 That's what our focus is on – the 80 minutes in front of us – and hopefully we've got a good plan to make a good fist of it.

 "We demonstrated down there that we have the ability, but you just have to turn up and perform.
 There's no magic formula.
 We know we have the squad that can go down there and win, but we need to go down there and perform for 80 minutes.